kap6/scala-tutorial/README.md

 Howdy!

-Welcome to Comcast! \o/

-This is a small collection of Scala training materials put together by kf, mostly intended to onboard new interns for Summer 2013.
+This is a small collection of Scala training materials put together by Kamesh Peri to train the Data Engineers at Hitachi Consulting.
+This is based on the training material we recieved at Comcast.
+Over the period of time I intend to extend this material based on the various courses i have taken and the projects i have done.

 ## Downloading the Materials

 You have two options for downloading the materials: Git or as a ZIP file.
-If you're new to Comcast, you'll probably want to learn how to use Git!
+If you're new to git, you'll probably want to learn how to use Git!

 #### Installing Git